HaoyuHuang/NovaLSM/README.md

 ```
 bash scripts/bootstrap/env/init.sh $number_of_nodes
 ```

-4. Scripts to reproduce numbers shown in the paper.
+# Experiments
+We conducted all of our experiments using cloudlab r6220 nodes.
+Below are the scripts to reproduce numbers shown in the paper.
+You need to modify the directory in these scripts to point to your directory that stores the server binaries.
 ```
 bash scripts/exp/nova_lsm_exps.sh
 ```